JoshOrndorff/recipes/src/testing/mock.md

 # Mock Runtime for Unit Testing
-*see [root](./index.md) for list of kitchen modules with unit test coverage*
+*see [root](./index.md) for list of kitchen pallets with unit test coverage*

-At the bottom of the runtime module, place unit tests in a separate rust module with a special compilation flag
+At the bottom of the pallet, place unit tests in a separate rust module with a special compilation flag

 ```rust, ignore
 #[cfg(test)]